kirby-deprecated-plugins/kirby-plugin-manager/readme.md

 include kirby()->roots()->plugins() .
 DS . 'plugin-name' .
 DS . 'subfolder';
 ```

-If the plugin instead include the files relative to the current folder, it will work just fine.
+If the plugin instead include the files relative to the current folder, it should work just fine.

 ```php
 include __DIR__ .
 DS . 'plugin-name' .
 DS . 'subfolder';